-When you turn on the power, the first display of the keypad will briefly read "Astro-Physics Dedicated to Craftsmanship" and then the window changes to display the firmware version number of your CP4/5 and keypad version number for a few seconds.
+When you turn on the power, the first display of the keypad will briefly read "Astro-Physics Dedicated to Craftsmanship" and then the window changes to display the firmware version number of your CP4/5, keypad program version and keypad database version number for a few seconds.
 The location selection/setup window will follow automatically.

 Note: If the Main Menu window appears, that means that the Auto-Connect feature is set to YES.
 If you wish to set the Auto-Connect feature to NO, select 2=Setup > 4=Kpd,Mnt,Park Opt.
-Press 7 to toggle Auto-Connect to NO. This setting will be remembered for your next session.
+Press 7 to toggle Auto-Connect to NO. This setting will be remembered for your next session or power cycle.